Undergraduate course information

 Students who are enrolled in TD School and who have previously studied at another university or other recognised tertiary educational institution may be eligible for recognition of prior learning (RPL) in the form of subject exemptions, if the subjects previously studied are deemed by TD School to be equivalent to those specified for their course.

 RPL is not granted for subjects taken more than five years prior to the first session of study in the relevant TD School course, unless there is evidence through work experience that the knowledge has remained current.

 Students are to apply for RPL at enrolment in their first session of study.
 RPL is only granted in exceptional circumstances after this time.

 Students should note that exemptions given in one course at UTS are not necessarily transferred to another course at UTS after a successful internal course transfer has occurred.

 Requests for exemptions for one third or less of the degree are assessed by the respective course director.
 Requests for exemptions for more than one third of the degree need to be considered by the RAO.
-The maximum amount of credit allowed by UTS: Transdisciplinary Innovation for RPL is 50 per cent of the total course credit point requirement for an undergraduate course.
+The maximum amount of credit allowed by TD School for RPL is 50 per cent of the total course credit point requirement for an undergraduate course.

-Students must complete an application for credit recognition.
+Students must complete an application for Recognition of prior learning.

 Late penalties may apply to all assessment tasks as outlined in the assessment briefs.
 Requests for short-term extensions (no more than one week) without academic penalty must be made by contacting the subject coordinator in writing by the close of the business day prior to the due date.
 Extensions may only be granted for up to one week.